paulwer/prisma-extension-cache-manager/README.md

 ## Limitations & Important Considderations

 1. Be carefull when using custom cache-keys and automatic-uncaching.
-If you produce an overlay it could happen, that more cache entries gets deleted than exspected.
+If you produce an overlay it could happen, that more cache entries gets deleted than expected.
 2. Automatic Uncaching only works when using @prisma/client.
-Custom generated client which are loaded from another origin/package are not supported yet.
+For custom clients, you have to provide the current instance in the settings.
-3. when using custom key generator functions, you cannot rely on a cache for this function. those should only be used to generate the cache for other functions.
+3. when using custom key generator functions, you cannot rely on a cache for this function.
+Those should only be used to generate the cache for other functions.

 ## Credit